-Meath County Council are entitled, pursuant to Section 48, when granting planning permission to include conditions which require the payment of a contribution in respect of public infrastructure and facilities benefiting development in their administration area and that is provided, or is intended to be provided by or on their behalf (regardless of other sources funding for the infrastructure and facilities).
+Meath Council and Navan Town Council are entitled, pursuant to Section 48, when granting planning permission to include conditions which require the payment of a contribution in respect of public infrastructure and facilities benefiting development in their administration area and that is provided, or is intended to be provided by or on their behalf (regardless of other sources funding for the infrastructure and facilities).

 The Meath County Development Contributions Scheme 2010-2015 is the current scheme in place.
 The level of contributions is updated in March each year in accordance with the Wholesale Price Indices for Building & Construction published by the Central Statistics Office.
-The Meath County Development Contributions Scheme and is available on the Council's web site, www.meath.ie.
+The Meath County Development Contributions Scheme and the Navan Town Council Development Contributions Scheme are available on the Council's web site, www.meath.ie.